 In the MFA Products of Design Department, students learn how to re-imagine the elements of design in ways that allow them to respond better to the challenges of production and consumption by consumers.
 This is particularly striking when one thinks about food and the growing food culture in the U.S. (e.g. slow cooking, an emphasis on local food and the artisan, etc.).
-SVA Close Up recently caught up with artist, designer and MFA Products of Design faculty member Emilie Baltz, who lead the 2013 Arts Abroad program Food Design in France this summer, to talk about the trip and to learn more about the relationship between food and design.
+SVA Close Up recently caught up with artist, designer and MFA Products of Design faculty member Emilie Baltz, who lead the 2013 Arts Abroad program Food Design in France this

 How did the idea for the Summer Arts Abroad program in Food Design come about?
 How did you decide upon the Champagne region in France?